This demand generation Tactic alerts your customers that the prices have dropped of some products they put on their wishlist.

 - The Price Drop event is pre-selected in the entry node of the program.

-- Create the email campaign.
+- Create the email campaign containing a Repeatable Block.

 - Create the SMS campaign (if used).

-- Add the personalization tokens.
+- Add the product specific personalization tokens to your campaign.

 - Activate the Tactic.